cparedes/octopress/source/about/index.markdown

 a lot of technical articles to keep myself up to date on what's going on in the community, as well as keeping myself fresh with papers on distributed computing.

-I currently live with my girlfriend, Sara.
-[She has a page hosted on redbluemagenta as well](http://sara.redbluemagenta.com), and she's probably way better at Python than I am.